 If you want an actively-managed portfolio, know that you will encounter more fees than a passive investor will.
 Because active management calls for consistent trades to beat the market, you’ll likely spend a significant amount in transaction fees.
 Passive investors prefer to buy and hold securities, lowering their extraneous costs in the process.

 Because passive investing is an innately long-term approach, it’s best for those with long-term financial objectives.
 For instance, passive investors might be saving up for retirement or for their child’s college education.

 Before investing any money in the market, you should take some time to learn about the strategies available to you.
 That includes passive investing.
 Similar to many other financial topics, education is invaluable.
 So although passive investing has many perks, that doesn’t mean it’s the right strategy for everyone.

 - If you’re not a fan of DIY investing, you may want aid from someone more knowledgeable.
-In turn, many financial advisors utilize passive investing as their main investment strategy.
+In fact, many financial advisors utilize passive investing as their main investment strategy.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 - For those that have less money to invest, robo-advisors are a great alternative to more expensive financial advisors.
 In fact, many robos already incorporate plenty of index funds, ETFs and mutual funds in their portfolios.
 As a result, passive investing is a major centerpiece in the robo-advisor community.